 If you moved and did not update your address:

-- You may never receive the notice
+- You may never receive the notice.

 How long after Code 971 will you get your refund?

-- There is no fixed timeline
+- There is no fixed timeline.

-- Once resolved, refunds may take weeks or months
+- Once resolved, refunds may take weeks or months.

 Important clarification:

-- IRS Publication 971 is about innocent spouse relief
+- IRS Publication 971 is about innocent spouse relief.

-- It is not related to transcript Code 971
+- It is not related to transcript Code 971.

-IRS Code 806: Withholding or Estimated Payments
+IRS Code 806: Withholding (and Excess FICA) Credit

 This includes:

-- Taxes withheld from W-2 wages
+- Taxes withheld from W-2 wages.

 What to know about the date next to Code 806:

-- It is often April 15 of the tax year
+- It is often April 15 of the tax year.

-- It is not a refund date
+- It is not a refund date.

-- This is standard IRS processing
+- This is standard IRS processing.

 For taxpayers with unfiled returns: